tuvus/MergeSortThreads/README.md

 * If you divide the array into way too many sections, the extra overhead required will slow down the algorithm and add extra complexity.

-Two methods for dividing the array into parts is by a pyramid scheme just like regular mergesort, or by dividing it into mostly equal sections.
+Two methods for dividing the array into parts is by a pyramid scheme just like regular Mergesort, or by dividing it into mostly equal sections.

 ---